 Criminal case registered against Priyanka Gandhi over her tweet on Pehlu Khan verdict

-Patna, Aug 16: A Bihar Court has registered a criminal case against Congress general secretary Priyanka Gandhi Vadra over her tweet in which she had expressed 'shock' at the lower court judgment in the Pehlu Khan lynchig case.
+Patna, Aug 16: A Bihar Court has registered a criminal case against Congress general secretary Priyanka Gandhi Vadra over her tweet in which she had expressed 'shock' at the lower court judgment in the Pehlu Khan lynching case.

 Advocate Sudhir Ojha complained against Priyanka Gandhi's tweet before Muzaffarpur CJM Court after which case was registered, said reports.